jorisrietveld/NHLStenden_Project_Desk-Crisim/documentation/development_in_docker.md

 platform independent [java-byte code](https://en.wikipedia.org/wiki/Java_bytecode) in it.

 ## Installing Docker ##
-The installation of docker is a little bit diffrent on each host operating system so I will split the operating system specific parts in its own paragraph.
+The installation of docker is a little bit different on each host operating system so I will split the operating system specific parts in its own paragraph.

 ### Installing Docker on Linux :penguin: ###